Communication-Efficient Federated Learning With Data and Client Heterogeneity: CONVERGENCE ANALYSIS

 \subsection{Overview of the Analysis}

-The complete analysis is fairly complex, and is provided in full in the Supplementary material.
-Due to space constraints, we only provide an overview of the proofs, outlining the main intermediate results.
-The first step in the proof is bounding the deviation between the local models and their mean.
-For this, we introduce the potential function $\Phi_t = \|X_t - \mu_t\|^2 + \sum_{i=1}^{n} \|X^i - \mu_t\|^2$, and we use a load-balancing approach to show that this potential has the following supermartingale-type property: \begin{lemma} For any time step $t$ we have:
+We provide an overview of the proofs, outlining the main intermediate results.
+(The full analysis is given in the Appendix.)
+The first step is bounding the deviation between the local models and their mean.
+For this, we define the following potential function: $\Phi_t = \|X_t - \mu_t\|^2 + \sum_{i=1}^{n} \|X^i - \mu_t\|^2$.
+We can show that this potential has the following supermartingale-type property: \begin{lemma} For any time step $t$ we have:

 \end{lemma} The intuition behind this result is that potential $\Phi_t$ will stay well-concentrated around its mean, except for influences from the variance due to local steps (second term) or quantization (third term).
-With this in place, the next lemma allows us to track the evolution of the average of the local models, with respect to local step and quantization variance: \begin{lemma} For any step $t$

-\end{lemma} In both cases, the upper bound depends on the second moment of the nodes' local progress $\sum_{i} \E\Big\|\tih_i\Big\|^2$.
-(This is due to the fact that the server contacts $s$ clients, which are chosen uniformly at random.)
-Then, our main technical lemma uses properties (\ref{eqn:lipschitz_assumption_f_i}), (\ref{eqn:variancebound_i}) and (\ref{eqn:varsigmabound}), to concentrate $\sum_{i} \E\Big\|\tih_i(X_t^i)\Big\|^2$ around the true gradient $\E \| \nabla f(\mu_t) \|^2$, where the expectation is taken over the algorithm's randomness.
-We show that: \begin{lemma} For any step $t$, we have that
+With this in place, the next lemma allows us to track the evolution of the average of the local models, with respect to local step and quantization variance: \begin{lemma} For any step $t$, $\E\|\mu_{t+1}-\mu_t\|^2 \le \frac{2\eta^2}{(n+1)^2} \E \|\sum_{i \in S} \eta_i \tih_{i} \|^2 + \frac{2({R}^2+7)^2\gamma^2}{(n+1)^2}.$ \end{lemma} In both cases, the upper bound depends on the second moment of the nodes' local progress ($\sum_{i} \eta_i^2 \E\|\tih_i\|^2$ or $\|\sum_{i \in S} \eta_i \tih_{i} \|^2$).
+This is due to the fact that the server contacts $s$ clients, which are chosen uniformly at random.
+Then, our main technical lemma uses properties (\ref{eqn:lipschitz_assumption_f_i}), (\ref{eqn:variancebound_i}) and (\ref{eqn:varsigmabound}), to concentrate these quantities around the true gradient $\E \| \nabla f(\mu_t) \|^2$, where the expectation is taken over the algorithm's randomness. \begin{lemma} For any step $t$